-Conductor Anne Manson has served as Music Director of the Manitoba Chamber Orchestra since 2008 and recently renewed her contract through 2020.
-Manson’s strong commitment to contemporary music has led to numerous commissions and recordings with the MCO.
+Conductor Anne Manson has served as Music Director of the Manitoba Chamber Orchestra since 2008.
+Her strong commitment to contemporary music has led to numerous commissions and recordings with the MCO.
 Among them are Philip Glass’ Symphony No. 3 and Piano Concerto, and the Juno and Western Canada Music award nominated Troubadour & the Nightingale with soprano Isabel Bayrakdarian.
 Ms. Manson gave the world premiere of Nanabozho a new bi-lingual music theatre work by composer Michael Oesterle and writer Rhéal Cenerini in collaboration with Cercle Molière Theatre.

 As a guest conductor, she has performed with the Los Angeles Philharmonic, Houston and Indianapolis Symphonies, the Residentie Orchestra of the Hague, the St. Paul Chamber Orchestra, London Philharmonic, the Royal Scottish National Orchestra, Bournemouth Sinfonietta, the Swedish Chamber Orchestra, Orquesta de Extremadura, BBC Proms, and she has guest conducted regularly with many orchestras in Spain.

 Recent engagements include a return to The Juilliard School to conduct Kat’a Kabanova, a new production of IL BARBIERE DI SIVIGLIA for Michigan Opera Theatre, a third appearance at Spoleto Festival for the season opening concert, San Francisco Opera’s Schwabacher Summer Concert, performances with the Swedish Chamber Orchestra, and a tour of Philip Glass’ new piano concerto with Simone Dinnerstein and the MCO.
 In addition to recordings with Manitoba Chamber Orchestra and Portland Opera, Manson has recorded with the Residentie Orchestra of The Hague, the BBC Scottish Symphony, the Iceland Symphony, the Singapore Symphony, and the Swedish Chamber orchestra.
 Upcoming engagements include Symphonic concerts with the Fort Worth Symphony Orchestra.